 - Codepen provides the boilerplate for you.
 It only expects the code you’d put within the

-bodyelement in the HTML editor.
+bodyelement in HTML.
 (No need to include the

 bodytags).
 For anything you want to add to the